top of page

 • Stickers and decorative icons

-For example, instead of a generic floral cover, you can generate one-of-a-kind botanical patterns with Ideogram and drop them right into your Canva design.
+The beauty of ideogram is that you can easily download any pattern or design you create with Ideogram and drop them right into your Canva design.

 Step 4: Validate Demand with Everbee